 LIRAGLUTIDE (LIR a GLOO tide) is used to improve blood sugar control in adults with type 2 diabetes.
 This medicine may be used with other oral diabetes medicines.

+Brand Name: Liraglutide is also marketed under the brand name Victoza.
 This prescription medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 Saxenda is an FDA-approved, prescription weight loss shot that when used with low-calorie diet plan and increased exercise activity may help with excess weight issues (BMI >= 27) or obesity (BMI >= 30) which are related to medical problems (such as high cholesterol, type 2 diabetes and high blood pressure).

 This medicine is for injection under the skin of your upper leg, stomach area, or upper arm.
 You will be taught how to prepare and give this medicine.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take it more often than directed.